-The prevalence rate for OCD is approximately 1.2% both in the US and worldwide (APA, 2013).
-Similar to other anxiety-related disorders, women are diagnosed with OCD more often than males; however, in childhood, boys are diagnosed more frequently than girls (APA, 2013).
+The prevalence rate for OCD is approximately 1.2% both in the U.S. and worldwide (APA, 2022).
+Women are diagnosed with OCD more often than males; however, in childhood, boys are diagnosed more frequently than girls (APA, 2022).
 With respect to gender and symptoms, females are more likely to be diagnosed with cleaning related obsessions and compulsions.
-In contrast, males are more likely to display symptoms related to forbidden thoughts and symmetry (APA, 2013).
-Additionally, males have an earlier age of onset (5-15 yrs.) compared to women (20-24 yrs.; Rasmussen & Eisen, 1990).
-Approximately two-thirds of all individuals with OCD had some symptoms present before the age of 15 (Rasmussen & Eisen, 1990).
+In contrast, males are more likely to display symptoms related to forbidden thoughts and symmetry (APA, 2022).
+The DSM-5-TR reports that the mean age of onset of OCD is 19.5 years with a quarter of cases starting by 14 years of age.
+Additionally, males have an earlier age of onset (5-15 yrs.) compared to females (20-24 yrs.; Rasmussen & Eisen, 1990).